The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: Fundamental definitions

-Finally, let $\nu_{(\Pth,\,j)}:Y_{\Pth,\,j}\lrarw \IVar_{\Pth,\,j}$, where $Y_{\Pth,\,j}$ is a compact Riemann surface, denote the desingularization of $\IVar_{\Pth,\,j}$.
+Let $\nu_{(\Pth,\,j)}:Y_{\Pth,\,j}\lrarw \IVar_{\Pth,\,j}$, where $Y_{\Pth,\,j}$ is a compact Riemann surface, denote the desingularization of $\IVar_{\Pth,\,j}$.
 We now have the essential notations needed to define the normality set.
 The definitions that follow are strongly influenced by the notion introduced by Bullett and Penrose \cite{bullettPenrose:rlshc01}.
 Yet, what we call a ``branch of an iteration'' will look vastly different from its namesake in \cite{bullettPenrose:rlshc01}.
-This is because, for our purposes, we need to attach more detailed labels to all the maps involved than what the notation in \cite{bullettPenrose:rlshc01} provides.
-I.e., the difference is largely in formalism.
-The one departure that we make from the Bullett--Penrose definition is that, in defining a holomorphic branch of an iteration along $\Pth$, we assume that $\Pth$ is admissible.
-The only purpose of this restriction is that, in proving Theorem~\ref{T:d_1more}, we will require precise accounting of all the branches involved, but {\em we do not want the simple motivation for the normality set to be obscured by too much book-keeping paraphernalia.}
+This is because, for our purposes, we will need to label (resp., track) all the maps involved by (resp., along) the various paths that comprise $\path_N(z_0)$.
+I.e., the difference is (largely) in formalism.
+The one alteration that we make to the Bullett--Penrose definition is in working with only admissible paths: this allows us to parametrise holomorphic branches of the iteration of $F$ along $\Pth$ --- which we shall presently define --- simply by $\Pth$ itself (see Remark~\ref{Rem:horrors} as well).

-The normality set of $F$ is the analogue of the Fatou set.
-The need for the extra formalism in Definition~\ref{D:preNSet} is summarised by the following: \begin{itemize} \item[$a)$] The analogue for the family of all iterates of a map must be the collection of local maps defined by the germ of $\corr^{\circ N}$ at $(z_0,z_N)$, {\em whenever this makes sense} (around a chosen $z_0$) for every $\Pth\in \path_N(F,z_0)$ and for every $N\in \zahl_+$. \item[$b)$] If one of the germs in $(a)$ has a singularity (at some point in $\pi_1^{-1}\{z_0\}$) or does not project injectively under $\pi_1$, then the above notion of ``local maps'' {\em will not} make sense.
-We must replace maps by parametrisations in that event. \end{itemize}

 Let $\prjc_k$ and $\pi^j_k$ denote the following projections: